webpack/webpack.js.org/src/content/plugins/index.md

 [`LoaderOptionsPlugin`](/plugins/loader-options-plugin)      | Used for migrating from webpack 1 to 2
-[`MinChunkSizePlugin`](/plugins/min-chunk-size-plugin)       | Keep chunk size above the specified limit [`MiniCssExtractPlugin`](/plugins/mini-css-extract-plugin)       | creates a CSS file per JS file which requires CSS [`NoEmitOnErrorsPlugin`](/configuration/optimization/#optimization-noemitonerrors)  | Skip the emitting phase when there are compilation errors
+[`MinChunkSizePlugin`](/plugins/min-chunk-size-plugin)       | Keep chunk size above the specified limit [`MiniCssExtractPlugin`](/plugins/mini-css-extract-plugin)       | creates a CSS file per JS file which requires CSS [`NamedModulesPlugin`](/plugins/named-modules-webpack-plugin)     | Displays relative path of modules when HMR is enabled [`NoEmitOnErrorsPlugin`](/configuration/optimization/#optimization-noemitonerrors)  | Skip the emitting phase when there are compilation errors
 [`NormalModuleReplacementPlugin`](/plugins/normal-module-replacement-plugin) | Replace resource(s) that matches a regexp
 [`NpmInstallWebpackPlugin`](/plugins/npm-install-webpack-plugin) | Auto-install missing dependencies during development